 - The Council will advise the NMC on measures to determine and maintain standards of medical education.

 National Exit Test (NEXT)

 - As per the NMC Act, it has proposed a common final year MBBS exam which will be known as National Exit Test (NEXT).

-- NEXT results would be used for obtaining license to practice and will also be used for admissions to Post – Graduate Medical courses.
+- NEXT results would be used for obtaining a license to practice and will also be used for admissions to Post – Graduate Medical Courses.

 - It would also act as an entrance test for medical graduates from other nations.